CameraKit/camerakit-android/README.md

 - Multiple capture methods.
   - `METHOD_STANDARD`: an image captured normally using the camera APIs.
   - `METHOD_STILL`: a freeze frame of the `CameraView` preview (similar to SnapChat and Instagram) for devices with slower cameras.
-  - Automatic picture mode determination based on measured speed.
+  - `METHOD_AUTO`: automatic capture method determination based on measured speed.
 - Built-in tap to focus and auto focus.
 - Built-in pinch to zoom.